Around 3 Million UK Students Are Planning Their 2014 Gap Year Right Now!

 Ultimately, your chosen gap year specialist will have many local contacts in the region(s) you want to visit, so your travel experience will be more authentic and valid than if you went with a “bog-standard” travel agency.

 And don’t take the term “gap year” too literally.
-These days, taking a gap year can mean spending anything from several weeks to several months away from home.
+These days, taking a gap year volunteering program can mean spending anything from several weeks to several months away from home.
 “Snap Gaps” – mini-gap years designed to boost your CV – are all the rage just now.

 Indeed, many students find that a well-designed itinerary means that they can cram oodles of unique experiences into a comparatively short space of time!